 1. Guess The Tune

 Teenagers are quite inclined towards music, and this game can be a sweet surprise for them.
-You can plan this game by making a CD or installing some trending teenage songs on your mobile or pen drive.
+You don’t need outdoor games to have fun.
+You can plan indoor games by making a CD or installing some trending teenage songs on your mobile or pen drive.
 Follow the below steps to play.

 Step 1: Begin the game by playing either the starting tune, the ending notes, or the lyrics from the middle of any song on your list.